 Review the alternative intervention approach to ensure food official controls are being delivered in line with the Food Law Code of Practice for category C, D and E premises.

-Maintain staffing levels as per the budget and consider additional resources to ensure compliance (an additional 1 FTE food safety officer and through engaging a contractor and/or by offering additional hours to existing staff etc. to address any shortfalls).
+Maintain staffing levels as per the budget and consider additional resources to ensure compliance.

 Ensure officer development continues as required in the FSA competency framework and officer authorisations reflect the individual competency matrix.